 In China, its biggest growth market currently, the pastries and drinks are smaller to suit local tastes and a green tea frappuccino has been introduced.
 Similarly, the product items have been adjusted to cater to local tastes in Saudi Arabia and Japan.

 There is growth in the large cities of Beijing, Shanghai and Guangzhou where middle-income professionals are burgeoning.

 Starbucks in Australia

 The coffee industry in Australia is worth $3 billion a year, with $1 billion of that consisting of takeaway cups.
 It was already mature when Starbucks opened its first store in Sydney in 2000.
 The retail market is tough with intense rivalry and returns of just 4% p.a. net profit.

 Australia’s large migrant population, especially those from Greece and Italy, meant that the Australian market had adopted the routine of morning coffee many decades earlier.
 The European tradition was not new or novel.
 The local drinking palate was sophisticated, liking strength undisguised by syrups or excessive milk.

-In 2008, Starbucks announced it was closing 61 out of its 87 Australian stores (73%) remaining with less than 2 per cent market share of the specialty coffee market – an unwinnable formula for an economy of scale and out of step with the ‘clustering’ saturation strategy used in the rest of the world.
-Starbucks announced the reason for the closures was consumers’ tightening of belts due to the global financial crisis and fears about recession.
+In 2008, Starbucks announced it was closing 61 out of its 87 Australian stores (73%) remaining with less than 2 percent market share of the speciality coffee market – an unwinnable formula for an economy of scale and out of step with the ‘clustering’ saturation strategy used in the rest of the world.
+Starbucks announced the reason for the closures was consumers’ tightening of belts due to the global financial crisis and fears of recession.

-In the Australian specialty coffee market today, Gloria Jeans dominates the high-end.
-As a franchise its store owners know the local area, tastes, people and communities.
+In the Australian speciality coffee market today, Gloria Jeans dominates the high-end.
+As a franchise, its store owners know the local area, tastes, people and communities.

 What went wrong?